-Our Case Number: ABP-314610-22
+Our Case Number: ABP-314724-22

-Planning Authority Reference Number:

-Iona and District Residents Association C/O Rory Flynn 16 Iona Park Glasnevin Dublin 9 D09 Y1F7

-Date: 22 November 2022

-Re: BusConnects Ballymun/Finglas to City Centre Core Bus Corridor Scheme

-Ballymun/Finglas to Dublin City Centre

-Dear Sir / Madam,

-An Bord Pleanála has received your recent submission (including your fee of €50) in relation to the above-mentioned proposed road development and will take it into consideration in its determination of the matter.
+Iona and District Residents Association C/O Rory Flynn 16 Iona Park Glasnevin Dublin 9 D09 Y1F7 Date: 23 January 2023 Re: Railway (Metrolink - Estuary to Charlemont via Dublin Airport) Order [2022] Metrolink.
+Estuary through Swords, Dublin Airport, Ballymun, Glasnevin and City Centre to Charlemont, Co.
+Dublin Dear Sir / Madam, An Bord Pleanála has received your recent submission in relation to the above-mentioned proposed Railway Order and will take it into consideration in its determination of the matter.
+The Board will revert to you in due course with regard to the matter.

-Please note that the proposed road development shall not be carried out unless the Board has approved it or approved it with modifications.

-If you have any queries in the mean time, please contact the undersigned.
+Please be advised that copies of all submissions/observations received in relation to the application will be made available for public inspection at the offices of the relevant County Council(s) and at the offices of An Bord Pleanála when they have been processed by the Board.
+More detailed information in relation to strategic infrastructure development can be viewed on the Board's website: www.pleanala.ie.
+If you have any queries in the meantime, please contact the undersigned.
 Please quote the above mentioned An Bord Pleanála reference number in any correspondence or telephone contact with the Board.

-Yours faithfully,

-Sarah Caulfield Executive Officer
+Yours faithfully, Niamh Thornton Executive Officer

-Direct Line: 01-8737287
+Direct Line: 01-8737247

+Tel

+LoCall

+bord@pleanala.ie